hyprwm/Hypr/README.md

 <br/><br/>
 Hypr is a Linux tiling window manager for Xorg.
 It's written in XCB with modern C++ and aims to provide easily readable and expandable code.

-!WARNING: Hypr is still in early development.
-Please report all bugs in Github issues, or open a PR!
+Hypr needs testers!
+Check it out and report suggestions or bugs!
 <br/>

 # Key Features